 4. Vishal Sikka

 The CEO of India’s second largest IT services exporter, Vishal Sikka joined Infosys in 2014.
-Inducted as a full time director of the board and CEO and MD, his annual compensation was set at $ 6 million with stock options worth $ 5 million.
+Inducted as a full time director of the board as the CEO and MD, Vishal’s annual compensation was set at $ 6 million, with stock options worth $ 5 million.
 His salary for 2017 was Rs.
 45. 11 crores inclusive of a 50% hike in remuneration.